boyter/boyter.org/content/posts/intern-interview-questions.md

 But yes, database load is a big problem with GraphQL.
 In theory it can be more performant but that’s hard to get right.

 Keep in mind there is nothing special about GraphQL.
-You can implement a REST style API that works in a very similar way if you want, see LINK HERE You can do joins in REST, restrict fields etc...
+You can implement a REST style API that works in a very similar way if you want, see https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api You can do joins in REST, restrict fields etc...

 I think GraphQL tends to make hard things easier, but easy things harder.
 The returning of the schema in GraphQL is pretty neat though.